martbetz/martbetz.github.io/_posts/2023-08-29-x-t10-thumb-grip-repair.md

 ### How did you go about it? ###

 I disassembled the parts and cleaned off all the residue (using soapy water on the thumb grip, and a cotton bud and cloth on the mount).
-Once clean and dry, it was all put back together with the tape I'd cut to size.
+Once clean and dry, it was all put back together with the tape I'd cut to size.¹

 ### How's it holding up? ###